suneel0101/django-easyrest/README.md

 These are by no means exhaustive, but they do cover a lot of the ways in which you'll want you're API consumers to authenticate.

 If you want to use your own way of authenticating, just write your own `authorize` method, and you're good.

+### What happens if an unauthorized person tries to access a protected resource?
+If someone tries to access a resource without authorization, they will get a 403 Forbidden response.

 ## Restricting by User
 ## Roadmap